 Anxiety symptoms look and feel different in different people.
 Some people feel they're standing in the middle of a crumbling building with nothing but an umbrella for protection.
 Or one might feel like they are in a merry-go-round moving at 65mph and have no way of slowing it down.
 Others experience butterflies in the stomach, a racing heart, nightmares, painful thoughts, panic, painful memories they can't control, or fear about a specific place or event.

-Other symptoms of anxiety include rapid breathing, increased heart rate, difficulty falling asleep, restlessness, sweaty palms, and trouble concentrating.
+Other symptoms of anxiety disorders include rapid breathing, increased heart rate, difficulty falling asleep, restlessness, sweaty palms, and trouble concentrating.
 An anxiety disorder may stop you from doing things you enjoy.
 It may also prevent you from normal things such as using an elevator, leaving your home and crossing the street.
 If not untreated, anxiety can get worse.

 How Does Hypnosis Work For Anxiety?